bazzinotti/gitbot/README.md

 You can see if you can install Redis through your OS package manager, or install from source through http://redis.io/

 You may run your redis server on a unix socket or on a network socket.
-Configure the yml file as appropriate.
+Edit `config.yml` as appropriate.

+There is a sample redis.conf file in the `redis` folder that you may use.
+It will listen on `/tmp/redis.sock`

 **Note**: The presence of a unix socket filename will override any network socket configuration if both are present in config.yml